 1. Disclosure and Barring Service (DBS) check

-You will be able to access Moodle and enrol on the ‘Governance for clinical trainees’ page to complete the online governance requirements once you have received your Shibboleth log-in (please see section one: pre-enrolment – points 4 & 5, page 7 of this booklet).
+You will be able to access Moodle and enrol on the ‘Governance for clinical trainees’ page to complete the online governance requirements once you have received your Shibboleth log-in (please see section one: pre-enrolment – points 4 & 5).

 a).
 Acceptance of all Trust policies and procedures.